fff888888/-/README.md

 The output is a JSON array with the top matches, each containing the frame image path and timestamp for easy inspection.

+## Models

+The repository ships only the orchestration code.
+Bring your own CLIP/CN-CLIP checkpoints by:

+1. Exporting them to ONNX yourself (Hugging Face `optimum` or `transformers` can export most checkpoints) **or** downloading pre-exported ONNX weights published by the model authors.
+2. Placing the image encoder, text encoder, and tokenizer path/identifier somewhere accessible to the scripts (local path or Hugging Face Hub ID).

+The example commands in this README reference placeholder paths such as `/path/to/clip_image.onnx`— replace them with your actual checkpoints.
+Without these files, the scripts will raise a `FileNotFoundError` during inference.

 ## Metadata schema

 Each metadata JSON file uses the following structure: